Pocket/pocket-monorepo/README.md

 ### Servers and Packages

-- `servers`: a all our microservices, currently added as git submodules pointed to a monorepo branch
+- `servers`: a all our microservices, a point in time copy of our main repos right now.
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo